scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This helps it avoiding some of the obstacles to deployment mentioned in {{RFC9049}}, where several path-aware methods failed to achieve deployment because of lack of authentication or lack of mutual trust between end hosts and the intermediate network.
 The verification of messages relies on a public-key infrastructure (PKI) called the Control-Plane PKI or CP-PKI.
 It consists of a set of mechanisms, roles, and policies related to the management and usage of certificates, which enables the verification of signatures of, e.g., path-segment construction beacons (PCBs).
+A detailed specification of the PKI is available in {{I-D.dekater-scion-pki}}.

 ### Provided to Other Components
 *Trust Root Configuration (TRC)*: The PKI provides well-defined per-ISD trust policies, in the form of a per-ISD Trust Root Configuration (TRC).